dannyvankooten/www.dannyvankooten.com/content/now.md

 **Health & Exercise**

-- Attempting to cycle more than last year, the goal is to have accumulated 300 hours by EOY.
-- Preparing for La Marmotte 2024, a cyclosportive in the Alps.
+- Preparing for La Marmotte 2024, a 180km cyclosportive with 5000m of elevation in the Alps.

 _Last updated: Nov 8, 2023_